karthikbhat/karthikbhat.github.io/index.md

 ### Ask me about
 (in no particular order)

-* Data Centric Security and User Centric Privacy
+* Leading high performance engineering orgs

+* Creating a culture of innovation

+* Building high-assurance "Password-less" Identity systems

 * Protecting sensitive data (Files, Identities, Emails, Keys, records in a DB, or entire Databases)

 * Building Developer Platforms, Developer communities and DevRel Programs - especially in privacy and security space.

-* Identity and Access Management (and next-gen User-centric, decentralized Identity solutions)

 * DevSecOps, Secure SDLC, [Defense Driven Development](https://www.slideshare.net/KarthikBhat17/software-development-in-the-age-of-breaches), and building security from the ground up

-* Leading high performance engineering orgs